-As hospitals have faced increasing demands by government, insurance carriers and the Joint Commission, physicians have been called upon to provide a variety of medico-administrative services in such areas as quality assurance, credentialing, delineation of continuing education and the management of a department.
+As hospitals have faced increasing demands by government, insurance carriers and accrediting organizations, physicians have been called upon to provide a variety of medico-administrative services in such areas as quality measurement and documentation, privileging, delineation of continuing education and the management of a department.

 Economic pressures also have been a major problem for both hospitals and physicians as government and third-party payers struggle to cope with ever increasing demands for high-quality health care.
-In addition, medical staffs are changing as our educational institutions continue to produce younger physicians who seek to practice newer techniques based on their recent experience and training.
+In addition, medical staffs are changing as our educational institutions continue to produce younger physicians who introduce into practice newer techniques based on their recent experience and training.